 “Finished 2 weeks on victoza.
 0.6 for one week then 1.2 for a week.
 I'm nauseous 24/7.
 No appetite.
 No energy.
 Nothing tastes good anymore.
 I stopped talking this med.
 After 1 day without it, the nausea was gone, my energy returned, my appetite came back and food had flavor again.”

-Blood Sugar Support Supplement
+Our Blood Sugar Support Picks

 A medical review published in the Annals of Family Medicine journal found that cinnamon consumption reduced fasting blood sugar levels, reduced total cholesterol levels and reduced triglyceride levels.